nyu-mll/jiant/README.md

 Make sure you have installed the packages listed in environment.yml.
 When listed, specific particular package versions are required.
-If you use conda, you can create an environment from this package with the following command:
+If you use conda (recommended, [instructions for installing miniconda here](https://conda.io/miniconda.html)), you can create an environment from this package with the following command:

 ```
 conda env create -f environment.yml
 ```

+To activate the environment run ``source activate jiant``, and to deactivate run ``source deactivate``

 ## Downloading data